Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 ## Overview

-In this chapter, we take our [first app]() and make changes to it so that instead of using a certificate or secret from a configuration file or a local machine certificate store, it fetches these credentials from the Key Vault instead.
+In this chapter, we explain how the [Call Microsoft Graph](../1-Call-MSGraph/README.md) or [Call Own API](../2-Call-OwnApi/README.md) samples can be configured to use credentials stored in the Key Vault instead of using a certificate or secret from a configuration file or a local machine certificate store.

 ## Scenario

-- Acquires a certificate from an Azure Key Vault
+- Acquire a certificate stored in an Azure Key Vault
-- Uses certificate to acquire a token from Microsoft Identity Platform
+- Use the certificate to acquire a token from Microsoft Identity Platform
-- and then calls the Microsoft Graph `/users` endpoint to get the list of users, which it then displays on the scree
+- Use the retrieved token from the Microsoft Identity Platform to call a protected API.
+Either the Microsoft Graph `/users` endpoint to get the list of users in the [Call Microsoft Graph](../1-Call-MSGraph/README.md) sample or a protected API of **TODO** objects in the [Call Own API](../2-Call-OwnApi/README.md) sample.

 ## Prerequisites